TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/1-first-orientation.rst

 .. note::

-   The blog example was originally created by the FLOW3 team and has been backported to TYPO3 version 4.x.
-When you work more with FLOW3 and TYPO3 5.x in the future, you will find this example in a near identical form.
-You will find some notes about the relationship between Extbase and FLOW3 in the section "Migration to FLOW3 and TYPO3 v5" in chapter 10.
+   The blog example was originally created by the team inside the TYPO3 community that created the FLOW framework (formerly FLOW3).
+The blog example has been backported to TYPO3 4.x.
+When you work more with FLOW or TYPO3 in the future, you will find this example in a near identical form.
+You will find some notes about the relationship between Extbase and FLOW in the section "Migration to FLOW and NEOS" in chapter 10.

 The complete source code can be found in a folder, which has the same